Package 'msmbayes'

 Value

-An array or matrix of rvar objects containing the transition intensity matrix for each new prediction data point
+An array or matrix of rvar objects or numbers, representing the transition intensity matrix for each new prediction data point

 See Also